US Says Russia Hacked Energy Grid, Punishes 19 for Meddling - Slashdot

 Re: (Score:1)

-USA is the one who broke the international agreements (Anti-Ballistic Missile Treaty in 2000s) and possibly even Intermediate-Range Nuclear Forces Treaty (by placing sea-based cruise missile launchers on European soil).
-USA invaded for no excusable reason Iraq, armed and supported jihadists in Syria, and bombed Libya resulting in civil war that lasts to this day.
-Much of the middle east is on fire because of the US actions, with hundreds of thousands dead, and millions displaced.
-But Putin turns out to be a

-Russians have been covertly meddling for decades (Score:4, Informative)
+Russians have been covertly meddling for decades (Score:5, Informative)

 USSR/Russia have been meddling with foreign politics for decades.
 The entire "peace" movement was financed by the evil empire [wikipedia.org], financing everything "anti-war" [google.co.uk] in the West (while themselves invading neighbors like Hungary, Czechoslovakia, and Afghanistan).